LFDT-Lockness/cggmp21/README.md

 for key import and `key_share::reconstruct_secret_key` for key export.

 ## Differences between the implementation and [CGGMP21]
-[CGGMP21] only defines a full threshold protocol.
+[CGGMP21] only defines a non-threshold protocol.
 To support general thresholds, we defined our own CGGMP21-like key generation and threshold signing protocols.
-However, we keep both general threshold and full threshold versions of the protocols in the crate, so if you opt for the full threshold protocol, you will be running the original protocol defined in the paper.
+However, we keep both threshold and non-threshold versions of the protocols in the crate, so if you opt for the non-threshold protocol, you will be running the original protocol defined in the paper.

 There are other (small) differences in the implementation compared to the original paper (mostly typo fixes);